MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/protect-egnyte.md

 ---
-title: How Defender for Cloud Apps helps protect your Egnyte environment (Preview)
+title: Protect your Egnyte environment (Preview)
 description: This article provides information about the benefits of connecting your Egnyte app to Defender for Cloud Apps using the API connector for visibility and control over use. ms.date: 12/21/2022 ms.topic: article